June

 See commerce caseEach team documents how an alert travels from signal to approval to action, including human takeover moments.

-See ops bot caseParticipants build a source map, evaluation sheet, and operator outcome board instead of a vague AI demo.
+See ops bot caseParticipants build a source map, evaluation sheet, and operator outcome board instead of a vague model demo.

-See AI copilot caseResponsive cohorts ship comparison boards and motion rules that connect directly to production route decisions.
+See knowledge assistant caseResponsive cohorts ship comparison boards and motion rules that connect directly to production decisions.